Projects (international)

 Living North Sea (2009–2012)

-The Living North Sea project was part of the Interreg IVB North Sea Program and focused on improving the management of fish migration.
+The Living North Sea project was part of the Interreg IVB North Sea Programme and focused on improving the management of fish migration.
 Many migratory fish migrate between the North Sea and freshwater areas.
 Many of these fish species are endangered.
-Noorderzijlvest worked, among other places, in the Oostervoortse Diep, on sustainable solutions to better protect these species.
+Noorderzijlvest worked in the Oostervoortse Diep, among other places, on sustainable solutions to better protect these species.

 More information: Improving liveability | Interreg North Sea